johncmanuel/johncarlomanuel.com/README.md

 Some ideas that came to mind as of now:

-1. custom retro-like game library at games.johncarlomanuel.com -> would contain fighting, card, puzzle, and platform games, all built into website. will keep it simple tho, i don't want to overwhelm myself. after building the games, could implement leaderboards to see who scored the highest (but not top priority).
+1. custom retro-like game library at games.johncarlomanuel.com or hidden inside the 404 page -> would contain fighting, card, puzzle, and platform games, all built into website. will keep it simple tho, i don't want to overwhelm myself. after building the games, could implement leaderboards to see who scored the highest (but not top priority).